Skip to content

 User data can not be uploaded to the Platform via CSV at the current time.

-The following data is required for customisable intervals (assay or geology logs) to be sent to Datarock Customer Success Team:
+The following data is required for customisable intervals (assay or geology logs) to be sent to the Datarock Customer Success Team:

 • Hole_ID